Duane Morris LLP

 Time Limits For Claims Following Termination

 Statutes of limitations for filing claims after termination vary depending on the type of claim.
-Wage payment claims may be subject to a 10 year statute of limitations.
-Charges of discrimination must be filed with the Department of Human Rights within 300 days of the disputed action.
+Wage payment claims may be subject to a 10-year statute of limitations for filing a civil suit or a one-year period for filing claims to be enforcement by the Illinois Department of Labor.
+Charges of discrimination must be filed with the Department of Human Rights within two-years of the disputed action.

 Specific Matters Which Are Important Or Unique To This Jurisdiction